LETTERS FROM ALA BORKOSHAVSKI TO HELENA BORKOSHAVSKI (Circa. 1984)

 Dear Helena,

-To put it simply, I’ve been in the same hospital for four years.
-It’s not a normal hospital, I know that for a fact, but I don’t quite know how it’s different because I’ve never been to a normal hospital.
-I really do hope that normal hospitals are better.
-To put it simply, at the hospital that I go to, we’re experimented on.
-Chemicals are put into our backs, and we grow wings.
-Well, not all of us grow wings.
-My best friend is a spider.
+To put it simply, I’ve been in the same hospital for three years.
+It’s not a normal hospital, I know that for a fact, but I don’t quite know how different it is.
+I’ve never been to a normal hospital.

-The guards that were chasing us down like hounds caught up to us, and in a matter of minutes me and my siblings were back in the dormitory.
+The guards that were chasing us down like hounds caught up to us, and in a matter of minutes me and my siblings were back in our dormitory.
 The same moldy, old, dreary dormitory.
-A dorm with colors so dull, and barren you can walk in and pretend you’re color blind if it wasn’t for the poser of “Zeus, Lord of the Sky,” hung up next to my bunk.
+A dorm with colors so dull, and barren you can walk in and pretend you’re color blind if it wasn’t for the poster of “Zeus, Lord of the Sky,” hung up next to my bunk.

 “Ala?”
 He asked.